faustofcjr/reinforcement-learning/README.md

 # reinforcement-learning
-Repository contains experimental source code aimed at the study and implementation of Reinforcement Learning algorithms.
+This repository contains experimental source code focused on the study and implementation of Reinforcement Learning (RL) algorithms.
+The goal is to explore concepts, test ideas, reproduce papers, books, and develop small proofs of concept related to the field.
+The experiments range from simple implementations of classic algorithms to more advanced or customized adaptations for specific scenarios.